New South Wales Police Force

-The New South Wales Police Force is a law enforcement agency of the state of New South Wales, Australia, established in 1862.
-With more than 17,000 police officers, it is the largest police organisation in Australia, policing an area of 801,600 square kilometres with a population of more than 8.2 million people.
+The NSW Police Force is the principal law enforcement agency in the Australian state of New South Wales.
+Established in 1862, the organisation has more than 15,000 police officers and is the largest police force in Australia.
+The force has a jurisdiction covering 801,600 square kilometres and more than 8.2 million people.

-In 2020, it had 21,455 employees – 17,348 police officers and 4,107 support staff, 432 police stations, 3,300 vehicles, 52 boats, 9 aircraft and a budget of AUD $4.8 billion.
+In 2025, the police force had 20,395 employees – 15,887 police officers and 4,508 administrative staff – with a budget of AUD $5.51 billion.
+It operates 432 police stations, 3,300 vehicles, 52 boats and 9 aircraft.
 It is organised into police area commands (PACs) in metropolitan areas, police districts (PDs) in rural areas and specialist commands.

-It performs law enforcement in all areas of the state.
+The police force performs law enforcement in all areas of the state.
 Local government authorities and other agencies have very limited law enforcement responsibilities.
-The capacity of magistrates and justices to appoint constables was removed and the Commissioner of the NSW Police now has sole control of the appointment of constables in the state.
+The capacity of magistrates and justices to appoint constables was removed and the commissioner of NSW Police now has sole control of the appointment of constables in the state.